netzke/netzke-core/README.md

 end
 ```

-... the client class will be able to call a method called `whatsUpServer`:
+...the client class will obtain a method called `whatsUpServer`:

 ```javascript
 this.whatsUpServer(params, callback, scope);